 Soccer can be tons of fun if you know what you are doing in the field.
 This article will go over the critical aspects of each position that you must know to dominate the soccer field.

 This started in the 1920s to allow individuals to identify where players were on the field.
-In the table below are the 11 soccer positions and how they are usually numbered:
+Below are the 11 soccer positions and how they are usually numbered:

 |1||Goalie or Goalkeeper|